harzjunior/AttendEase/README.md

 ### Author Information

-This project was developed by Haruna Bah Jibril (harzkane@gmail.com) as a solo project.
+This project was developed by Haruna Bah Jibril (harzkane@gmail.com) as a solo project..